1967 – Tales From Two Lafayette Square Pharmacies

 In a trend that would repeat through the rest of the century, they also blamed the automobile for making it possible to head out to a newer and larger supermarket that sold “groceries and drugs and toilet paper – whatever you needed.
 I have to buy a dozen cans of hair spray at $1.50 apiece, but the supermarket price is $0.89.
 Then the ice cream trucks drive by and take that business too.”

-The writer contrasted these wistful memories with Herbert’s recollection of a drive he took, canvassing the area, and how the homes he saw were hollowing out from the river to Jefferson Avenue and from Chouteau to Geyer.
+The writer contrasted these wistful memories with Herbert’s recollection of a drive he took to canvass the area, and how the homes he saw were hollowing out from the river to Jefferson Avenue and from Chouteau to Geyer.
 The empty houses convinced him there was no point in remaining.
-Her description of Lafayette Park itself is forlorn:
+Her description of Lafayette Park in 1967 was forlorn:

 “the sunny green park surrounded by solid mansard mansions reminds the visitor of a bravely smiling dowager fallen on evil days and badly in need of dental work.
 Many houses are vacant, with broken windows and boarded doors.
 Others have been pulled down.
 Passersby risk turned ankles on missing section of brick sidewalks.
 Back yards are piled high with broken washing machines, rusty bed springs, rags and old automobiles.
 Lines of laundry flap in the wind.”

 Herbert Breuckmann added, “Twenty people at a time used to get off the streetcar at the corner here, and many would come into the store.
 Now most people are off the streets by dark – they’re afraid to be out, and I wouldn’t dare send a delivery boy.”

 The insurance agent said.
 “Herb would help you out.
 I used to come in here and get a soda, shoot the breeze with Herb, and pick up money that my clients would leave for me.”